 If the damage has been caused by water, depending on the time of year and the extent of the damage, we do advise that you turn on the heating and open the windows to help dry out the property as much as possible, in some cases this is all that is needed to resolve the issues.

-In the first instance we will aim to validate your claim during the first notification call, using video call and repair estimate scoping tool technology.
+In the first instance we will aim to validate your claim during the first notification, in person or via a video call and repair estimate scoping tool technology.

 Where this is not possible you may be asked to provide pictures of the damage, a quote to repair or replace, a report confirming the cause of the damage, receipts or proof of purchase in some cases and/or replacement costs from websites.